Can Nurses Wear Nail Polish?

 When it comes to the workplace, most types of nail polish and nail art or extensions are permissible.
-However, you wouldn’t wear bright colors and funky nail art in the corporate world, would you?
+However, you may or may not want to wear bright colors and funky nail art in the corporate world.

-Just as you may have to temper your choices in the corporate environment, so too do you have to be careful in other occupations.
+Just as you may have to temper your choices in your work environment, so too do you have to be careful in other occupations.

 And what about competitive sports?
 What is the best nail polish for swimmers?
 Once again, it would depend on the sporting events that the swimmer engages in, and the rules of their sports organization.
 Although the wear and tear of nail polish subjected to lots of water may be of more relevance here.